LandazuriPaul/dotfiles/docs/UTILITIES.md

 # Utilities

 - [Raycast](https://www.raycast.com/): « Raycast is a blazingly fast, totally extendable launcher.
-It lets you complete tasks, calculate, share common links, and much more. »
+It lets you complete tasks, calculate, share common links, and much more. » See [RAYCAST.md](./RAYCAST.md) for more information.

 - [Choosy*](https://www.choosyosx.com/): « Opens every link in the right browser. » OR